Azure/azure-sdk-for-go/sdk/messaging/azservicebus/README.md

 ### Logging

 This module uses the classification-based logging implementation in `azcore`.
-To enable console logging for all SDK modules, set `AZURE_SDK_GO_LOGGING` to `all`.
+To enable console logging for all SDK modules, set the environment variable `AZURE_SDK_GO_LOGGING` to `all`.

 Use the `azcore/log` package to control log event output or to enable logs for `azservicebus` only.
 For example: